Curriculum Statement & Planning Documents

 Self-Regulated Learning: Application of metacognition and self-regulation and learning.

-We systematically plan and carefully sequence our teaching in order to promote learning.
 We focus on mental health, personal growth and development.
 We do this by exploring behaviour, morals & values, attitudes, choices and mindset and by celebrating diversity, all of which are openly taught and form a really important part of our implicit curriculum.
+The curriculum is meticulously planned to ensure children acquire key knowledge and the application of skills.

 In addition, we tailor our curriculum as follows:

-- at school level we plan in opportunities to provide children with experiences they would not en masse otherwise have (e.g. stage performances, Shakespeare productions, enterprise schemes, art galleries, art exhibitions, museums, places of worship, music tuition, careers day, themed weeks and aspirational talks), and we make best use of our specific location.
+- At school level we plan in opportunities to provide children with experiences they would not en masse otherwise have (e.g. stage performances, Shakespeare productions, enterprise schemes, art galleries, art exhibitions, museums, places of worship, music tuition, careers day, themed weeks and aspirational talks), and we make best use of our specific location.
 We work closely with our local community and have strong links with a local old peoples’ home, the Church, the synagogue and the local police.

-- we have a specific mental health curriculum promoting wellbeing and teaching children how to look after their own mental wellness.
+- We have a specific mental health curriculum promoting wellbeing and teaching children how to look after their own mental wellness.
 Children are supported by peer mental health champions and staff trained in this area.

-We have a comprehensive safeguarding curriculum which ensures children understanding of how to stay safe online, promotes British values and equips every child with the knowledge and skills required for personal safeguarding.
+- We have a comprehensive safeguarding curriculum which ensures children understanding of how to stay safe online, promotes British values and equips every child with the knowledge and skills required for personal safeguarding.

-- at an individual level we enable each child to access the curriculum and meet the learning objectives set through the support we give each child; our expectations of progress are uniformly high for all pupils.
+- At an individual level we enable each child to access the curriculum and meet the learning objectives set through the support we give each child; our expectations of progress are uniformly high for all pupils.
 We insist that all teachers treat prior lower attaining pupils the same as any other pupil and set challenging lesson targets (success criteria) for all.

 - Apart from our ECTs, every class teacher is a subject leader and appreciates the importance of very strong subject knowledge.
 We are a school that expects subject leaders to become expert in their subject.
 In their subject leadership roles they support their colleagues.
-Long, medium and short term plans are in place for all subjects.
+Bespoke long, medium and short term plans are in place for all subjects.
 Cross-curricular links are made with each subject where appropriate.
 We are in particular focusing on reading and vocabulary across the curriculum.

 - Our objectives are that children should be sufficiently robust in their knowledge so as to apply this and their skills across the broad curriculum.
 We actively plan opportunities to support this.